SeanNg15/FinalYearProject/README.md

 ### Sprite
 - Contains the images used for the buttons.
+- Contains the animator and animations for the child interaction indicator.

 ### Full Application
 - Can be downloaded on google drive, https://drive.google.com/drive/folders/11nEgAXzOSDvtUsa663owYKps8jkhEGLS?usp=sharing